tetratelabs/kong2eg/README.md

   controllerName: gateway.envoyproxy.io/gatewayclass-controller
 ```

-1. Create a `Gateway` resource.
+1. `Gateway` resource.
 Envoy Gateway will watch the Gateway resource and deploy Envoy Proxy for it.
-Reference the `EnvoyProxy` resource that you created in step 1 in the `infrastructure` field.
+It references the `EnvoyProxy` resource in the `infrastructure` field to deploy the kong2envoy sidecar in the Envoy Proxy deployment.

-Note: `EnvoyProxy` resource can also be [associated with a `GatewayClass` to apply it to all `Gateway` resources of that `GatewayClass`](https://gateway.envoyproxy.io/docs/tasks/operations/customize-envoyproxy/).

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1